hobbsy/snippets/helper-to-speed-up-command-not-found-but-can-be-installed-with.md

 I wonder if when you type in a programme name that isn't yet installed, is there a command to grab the suggested installation line and run it? (eg. ``sudo apt install neofetch``)

-Let me know via Twitter @hobbsy
+Let me know via Twitter @hobbsy if you have any suggestions :)